x

 • Hair loss

 60% of the population has leaky gut and are totally unaware that they have this common syndrome.
-Nutrients that have been properly digested will normally pass through the lining of the gut into the bloodstream.
+Digested nutrients normally pass through the gut lining into the bloodstream.
 The blood then carries the nutrients through the body to the various organs and glands of the body, and in the process, the roots of your hair are also supplied with nutrients.

-Normally, the cells of the gut walls are tightly packed, but when the intestinal lining becomes irritated, holes develop in the gut wall (“leaky gut”) which allow unwanted larger food particles into the bloodstream.
-These unwanted substances are seen as ‘foreign’ by the immune system, and this triggers an antibody reaction.
+Normally, the cells of the gut walls are tightly packed, but when the intestinal lining becomes irritated, holes develop in the gut wall (“leaky gut”), which allows unwanted larger food particles to enter the bloodstream.
+The immune system sees These unwanted substances as ‘foreign’, triggering an antibody reaction.

-When the intestinal lining becomes further damaged, larger substances such as bacteria, undigested food particles and toxins pass directly through into the bloodstream.
-This in turn alarms the immune system even further, so more antibodies are released.
+When the intestinal lining becomes further damaged, larger substances such as bacteria, undigested food particles and toxins pass directly into the bloodstream.
+This, in turn, alarms the immune system even further, so more antibodies are released.
 This fight produces oxidants which cause inflammation throughout the body.
 You now have a situation where you may likely develop an auto-immune disease.

-The most common causes for a leaky gut are low stomach acid, Roaccutane, antibiotics, NSAIDS, excess alcohol, constant stress, toxic metals, invasive organisms and eating foods you are intolerant to.
-The main foods that are irritating the gut are grains/ gluten, dairy products, sugar, soya and alcohol.
-To effectively treat "leaky gut " the 4 Rs of gut restoration need to be adhered to.
+The most common causes for a leaky gut are low stomach acid, Roaccutane, antibiotics, NSAIDs, excess alcohol, constant stress, toxic metals, invasive organisms and eating foods you are intolerant to.
+The main foods that irritate the gut are grains/ gluten, dairy products, sugar, soya, and alcohol.
+To effectively treat "leaky gut ", the 4 Rs of gut restoration must be adhered to.

-Certain chemicals and medicines (prescription drugs) have known toxicity on the hair roots and growth.
-Long-term use of chemotherapy, cancer medication, steroids, antibiotics, antiepileptic, antihypertensive medications to name a few, have been observed to produce hair loss in some patients.
-Don't forget to include the use of the birth control pill which creates "Estrogen Dominance" and, throws of the delicate balance of testosterone, and progesterone again, contributing to the loss of hair.
+Certain chemicals and medicines (prescription drugs) have been known to cause toxicity to the hair roots and their growth.
+Long-term use of chemotherapy, cancer medication, steroids, antibiotics, antiepileptic, and antihypertensive medications, to name a few, have been observed to produce hair loss in some patients.
+Don't forget to include the use of the birth control pill, which creates "Estrogen Dominance" and throws off the delicate balance of testosterone and progesterone again, contributing to the loss of hair.

 Severe emotional distress and acute stressors can cause Hair loss:

-Emotional or stressful situations such as a relationship first break up, writing matric, divorce etc can cause hair loss.
-Certain "acute" diseases result in a Compromised Immune System and may result in the loss of hair.
+Emotional or stressful situations such as a relationship first break up, writing matric, divorce, etc., can cause hair loss.
+Certain "acute" diseases result in a Compromised Immune System and may result in hair loss.

 Endocrine deficiencies;